mramshaw/Alexa-Stuff/README.md

 once - and I was very surprised to find that I had aleady read at least half of them.
 `Of Mice and Men`, `The Adventures of Tom Sawyer`, `Adventures of Huckleberry Finn` or `The Catcher in the Rye`, anyone?
-Recently I very much enjoyed `The Curious Incident of the Dog in the Night-Time`.
+Recently I very much enjoyed `The Curious Incident of the Dog in the Night-Time` (recommended by a librarian).
 All, at one time or another, banned.
-It seems that pretty much everything that is worth reading has been banned at one time or aonother.)
+It seems that pretty much everything that is worth reading has been banned at one time or another.)

 #### Wake Word